Rudraksh2003/aws-terraform-jenkins-postgres-db-backup/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the   GNU GENERAL PUBLIC LICENSE- see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments